-- (g) If the stipulated requirements of the NBTs have not been met or the results of the tests cannot be submitted, registration for the applicable language and/or Mathematics development modules is compulsory, except in the Faculty of Health Sciences, where the stipulated requirements form part of the selection process, and the Faculty of the Humanities, where the requirements for the registration of the applicable language development module will be implemented as indicated in the faculty rule book. - (h) Taking the NBTs is not required in respect of the following: - (i) if a qualification has already been obtained from this or another institution of higher education; - (ii) where admission has been granted on the basis of a Senate resolution and psychometric tests have been taken at the Student Counselling and Development Division; and - (iii) qualifications that are offered via blended learning, and distance learning. - (i) The UFSS1504 module is a compulsory module for all students registering for a first qualification at the UFS, and a qualification cannot be obtained from the UFS if UFSS1504 has not been completed successfully.
-Students register for UFSS1504 in their first academic year (excluding students in the extended programmes, who register for UFSS1504 in their second academic year), except where otherwise stipulated in the relevant faculty's rules, and subject to the requirements, stipulations and conditions approved by the Senate.

-A12.8 Progression rule in respect of undergraduate students (applicable to all programmes as from 2014), excluding access and distance learning programmes

-(a) With due allowance for the module requirements, students are required to attain the following minimum achievements in each study programme, for which the prescribed module combinations for each academic year have been stipulated in the curriculum.
-Unless a faculty determines a higher requirement for progression, which is published in the faculty's rule book, these progression rules will apply.
+- (g) If the stipulated requirements of the NBTs have not been met or the results of the tests cannot be submitted, registration for the applicable language and/or Mathematics development modules is compulsory, except in the Faculty of Health Sciences, where the stipulated requirements form part of the selection process, and the Faculty of the Humanities, where the requirements for the registration of the applicable language development module will be implemented as indicated in the faculty rule book. - (h) Taking the NBTs is not required in respect of the following: - (i) if a qualification has already been obtained from this or another institution of higher education; - (ii) where admission has been granted on the basis of a Senate resolution and psychometric tests have been taken at the Student Counselling and Development Division; and - (iii) qualifications that are offered via blended learning, and distance learning. - (i) The UFSS1504 module is a compulsory module for all students registering for a first qualification at the University, and a qualification cannot be obtained from the University if UFSS1504 has not been completed successfully.
+Mainstream students register for UFSS1504 in their first academic year.
+Students in the extended programmes, who have passed SCLL1504 or SCNS1504, or SCLL1414 and SCLL1524, register for UFSS1522 in the second academic year and receive recognition for UFSS1512.
+UFSS1512 and UFSS1522 is equivalent to UFSS1504.
+This rule stands, except where otherwise stipulated in the relevant faculty's rules, and subject to the requirements, stipulations and conditions approved by the Senate. - A12.8 Progression rule in respect of undergraduate students (applicable to all programmes as from 2014), excluding access and distance learning programmes 21 22 - (a) With due allowance for the module requirements, students are required to attain the following minimum achievements in each study programme, for which the prescribed module combinations for each academic year have been stipulated in the curriculum.
+Unless a faculty determines a higher requirement for progression, which is published in the faculty's rule book, these progression rules will apply.23